 This, by far, has been one of the most frustrating things that come with blogging or influencing.
 Telling people they need to keep with a certain theme instead of encouraging people to be who they truly are.
 I don’t like to feel controlled like that and I don’t want to be put in a box.
 I want to destroy them, not be in them.
 I post what I want when I want because I don’t always want to wear same neutral-colored clothing.
 Sometimes I want to come out in a sexy neon dress and take cute pictures in that.
 There are too many rules that people have with this and it puts you on the fast track to burnout.
 If you have a pink theme, it can be stressful trying to find pink things that go with your pink theme.
 Just take fabulous pictures that make you feel beautiful.
 It might not seem like it, but people still want to see the most authentic parts of you.
 It is way more relatable.

 THE PRESSURE TO NICHE DOWN

 Some people might not agree with me on this, but I don’t believe in niching down.
 Some of my favorite bloggers don’t have a specific niche and that is what I love about them.
-Telling people that they only should post beauty or only post about fashion will cause you to run out of ideas faster than you might think.
+Telling people that they only should post beauty or only post about fashion will cause them to run out of ideas faster than you might think.
 I might come upon a new blogger because of some beauty post they did, but stay to learn more about their lifestyle or their travels.
 I don’t only want to know about that specific topic.
 I have had much success on my blog without niching down and you can too.
 I’m not saying that niching down is a completely bad idea.
-It might even be a good idea when you are first starting out as a blogger or influencer, but I can honestly say that is one rule I did not follow well when I started blogging.
+It might even be a good idea when you are first starting out as a blogger or influencer, but I can honestly say that is one rule I did not follow when I started blogging.

 THE PRESSURE TO POST CONTENT EVERY DAY OR EVEN A FEW TIMES A DAY